cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 ## Overview

 This layer provides high-level APIs, allowing easier access to server operations.
-API includes _Repositories_ and _Entities_.
-Repositories provide management operations for Entitites.
-Entitites represent separate objects on the server (e.g. tasks, jobs etc).
-The key difference from the low-level API is that operations is this layer are not limited by a single server request per operation.
+API includes _Repositories_ and _Entities_. _Repositories_ provide management
+operations for _Entities_. _Entities_ represent objects on the server (e.g. projects, tasks, jobs etc) and simplify interaction with them.
+The key difference from the low-level API is that operations on this layer are not limited by a single server request per operation and encapsulate low-level request machinery behind a high-level object-oriented API.

-Code of this component is located in `cvat_sdk.core`.
+The code of this component is located in the `cvat_sdk.core` package.

 ## Example